Epinotia nanana

 Behavior

-are needle miners, feeding entirely within spruce needles.
-Each larva constructs webbing to bind 6–10 mined needles together and attach the cluster to the twig.
+Larvae are endophagous needle miners, feeding entirely within spruce needles.
+Each larva constructs silk webbing to bind 6–10 mined needles together and attach the cluster to the twig.
 This webbing is distinctive and protects the larva while feeding.
 Larvae show contagious spatial distribution, aggregating on certain shoots and trees rather than distributing randomly. larvae experience substantial mortality from unfavorable climatic conditions.

 Ecological Role